Governors

 Across both schools the Federation actively promotes inclusion, diversity and equality and provides a properly equipped learning environment where students feel welcomed, encouraged, challenged and, most importantly, want to learn and succeed.

-The Federation leadership team and governing body have both vision and ambition for each school, and always ensure that each school is taken forward in a way that secures the best possible outcomes for students, staff, parents/careers and the communities they serve.
-We continue, to inspire our students, raise aspiration and expectations and ensure new initiatives are implemented and embedded.
+The Federation leadership team and governing body have both vision and ambition for each school and always ensure that each school is taken forward in a way that secures the best possible outcomes for students, staff, parents/careers and the communities they serve.
+We continue, to inspire our students, raise aspiration and expectations, allowing our students to proceed to the next stage in their life’s, leaving the federation with the skills, knowledge and ambition to contribute positively to society.

 The Governing body is made up of volunteers who work together to help ensure that the students in our Federation not only receive the highest possible level of education, but also feel that school is a safe, enjoyable place to be.